Bohdan213/Lab_discret1/README.md

 ![Comparisons](images/density5a.jpg)
 ![Comparisons](images/density9a.jpg)
 ### Results
-We can see some unpredictable results at the graphs with bigger density.
+We can see some unpredictable results at first three graphs with bigger density.
+But other ones show .ore realistic results
 ### Contributors
 * Maksym Mykhasiuta
 * Bohdan Pelekh